Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Computational Details

+We estimate free-energy differences as $\Delta F_{\mathrm{A \to B}} = -\beta^{-1} \log \ppar*{\int_\mathrm{A} \dz \e^{-\beta F(\bz)} / \int_\mathrm{B} \dz \e^{-\beta F(\bz)}}$, where the integrals go over states A and B. Integration regions over states are computed on a grid by finding local minima and assigning each grid point to the nearest minimum.
+We select only grid points below 20 kJ/mol.
+Then, $\Delta F_{A \to B}$ is calculated by iterating over each pair of states.
+As grid points are weighted by the Boltzmann factor, the main contribution to the integrals comes from regions near the minima, not at the separation.

-For analysis, we identify minimum free-energy pathways (MFEPs) between each minimum by performing path optimization on a free-energy landscape estimated via KDE.
-In contrast to standard string optimization algorithms~\cite{maragliano2006string,maragliano2006temperature}, rather than computing forces on-the-fly from MD, we keep the free-energy landscape fixed.
+For analysis, we identify MFEPs between each minimum by performing path optimization on a FEL estimated via KDE.
+In contrast to standard string optimization algorithms~\cite{maragliano2006string,maragliano2006temperature}, rather than computing forces on-the-fly from MD, we keep the FEL fixed.
 The force on each interior path point combines perpendicular gradient descent and spring forces $\bz_i^{(t+1)} = \bz_i^{(t)} + \alpha \ppar*{ -\nabla_\perp F(\bz_i^{(t)}) + \kappa F_s }$, where $\bz_i^{(t)}$ is the position of the $i$-th path point at iteration $t$.
-The force combines two terms: $\nabla_\perp F(\bz_i)$ is the perpendicular component of the free-energy gradient and the spring force $F_s = \bz_{i+1}^{(t)} - 2\bz_i^{(t)} + \bz_{i-1}^{(t)}$ with spring constant $\kappa=0.1$ that maintains equal spacing between adjacent points.
+The force combines two terms: the perpendicular component of the free-energy gradient $\nabla_\perp F(\bz_i)$ and the spring force $F_s = \bz_{i+1}^{(t)} - 2\bz_i^{(t)} + \bz_{i-1}^{(t)}$ with spring constant $\kappa=0.1$ that maintains equal spacing between adjacent points.
 We use a learning rate $\alpha=0.05$.
 Around each path point, we select 10 closest samples to determine structural changes along each MFEP.
+We then estimate barriers between states and the related errors.
+For a detailed description, see Sec.~S4 in SI.